Office of Service-Learning

 Finding a Community Agency

-The Agency Directory will privide you with a detailed list of community partners.
+The Agency Contact List will provide you with a detailed list of community partners.
 When selecting a community agency for your service-learning course, be sure to connect with staff from the agency to discuss their expectations of the volunteers, the students expectations, and your learning outcomes.
 By giving the agency an overview of what your students are studying and how it directly relates to community involvement, the community agency can assist with the learning outcomes.
 Talking about expectations will allow for open communication.
 Many service-learning classes invite community partners to class for an orientation and overview about the agency during the first few weeks of the semester.
 If you need assistance with selecting an agency, you can speak with Director of Service-Learning and Volunteer Programs, Jodi Roth.

 To help ensure a successful service-learning experience for you and your students, the Office of Service-Learning and Volunteer Programs recommends that you review these Risk Management Guidelines.
 The best way to manage any potential risks is to think through your design, prepare well, and maintain open communication.
 We recommend utilizing the Assumption of Risk form when sending students into the community.
 You can also have students fill out the Service-Learning Contract; which includes the responsibilities for each of the parties involved.